kyma-project/kyma/docs/application-connector/docs/015-details-one-click-configuration.md

 type: Details
 ---

-Kyma Application Connector allows to authenticate and securely communicate with different systems.
-Kyma provides an easy way to set up these external solutions with the mechanism for automatic connection configuration.
+Kyma Application Connector allows to authenticate and securely communicate with different external solutions.
+Kyma provides an easy way to set up such connection through the automatic connection configuration mechanism.

 ## Flow description

-The automatic configuration flow is presented in this diagram:
+The automatic connection configuration flow is presented in this diagram:
 ![Automatic Configuration Flow](./assets/002-automatic-configuration.png)

 This example assumes that a new Remote Environment intended to connect the external solution already exists and is in the `disconnected` state, which means that there are no external solutions connected to it.